Bobby Witt Jr. Preview, Player Props: Royals vs. Pirates

-The Kansas City Royals, including Bobby Witt Jr. and his .634 slugging percentage over his past 10 games, take on starter Johan Oviedo and the Pittsburgh Pirates at Kauffman Stadium, Monday at 8:10 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. and his .550 slugging percentage over his past 10 games, take on starting pitcher Colin Selby and the Pittsburgh Pirates at Kauffman Stadium, Tuesday at 8:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Mariners.
+In his most recent game he had a hitless showing (0-for-3) against the Pirates.

 Bobby Witt Jr. Game Info & Props vs. the Pirates